jtmeneses707/ECS189L-Final/ProjectDocument.md

 **Implementation**

-Following the command pattern exercise, we made an IPlayerCommand interface for executing each command.
+Following the command pattern, we made an IPlayerCommand interface for executing each command.
 Meanwhile, a PlayerController class script was used to manage all the input for the commands that the player could use.
 These commands include: MovePlayerLeft, MovePlayerRight, MovePlayerUp, PlayerAbilityDash, PlayerAbilityMelee, PlayerAbilityShoot, PlayerAbilityDownSmash, all of which are executed using the inputs shown above (in the Default Configuration).
 I implemented the logic and physics for these commands and timed them with Joshua's animations to give off the overall feel of the player movement/ abilities.

 [MovePlayerLeft](https://github.com/jtmeneses707/ECS189L-Final/blob/main/189L%20Final/Assets/Scripts/Player/MovePlayerLeft.cs) - Moves the player left when given a negative x velocity.

-[MovePlayerRight](https://github.com/jtmeneses707/ECS189L-Final/blob/main/189L%20Final/Assets/Scripts/Player/MovePlayerRight.cs)- Moves the player Right when given a positve x velocity.
+[MovePlayerRight](https://github.com/jtmeneses707/ECS189L-Final/blob/main/189L%20Final/Assets/Scripts/Player/MovePlayerRight.cs)- Moves the player Right when given a positive x velocity.

 [MovePlayerUp](https://github.com/jtmeneses707/ECS189L-Final/blob/main/189L%20Final/Assets/Scripts/Player/MovePlayerUp.cs) - Moves the player up (lets them Jump).
 There is also a double jump if the input is given twice.

 [PlayerAbilityDash](https://github.com/jtmeneses707/ECS189L-Final/blob/main/189L%20Final/Assets/Scripts/Player/PlayerAbilityDash.cs) - The player dashes in the direction that they are facing, dodging all enemies/ obstacles in their way.
+This is has a 1 second cooldown so that it can't be abused by the player

 [PlayerAbilityMelee](https://github.com/jtmeneses707/ECS189L-Final/blob/main/189L%20Final/Assets/Scripts/Player/PlayerAbilityMelee.cs) - The player swings their fist, damaging all enemies caught in its range.
+This ability does medium damage.

 [PlayerAbilityShoot](https://github.com/jtmeneses707/ECS189L-Final/blob/main/189L%20Final/Assets/Scripts/Player/PlayerAbilityShoot.cs) - The player shoots a projectile towards the direction that it is facing.
+This ability does the least damage, to encourage the player to have aggressive gameplay through using the other abilities.

 [PlaterAbilityDownSmash](https://github.com/jtmeneses707/ECS189L-Final/blob/main/189L%20Final/Assets/Scripts/Player/PlayerAbilityDownSmash.cs) - The player does a powerful explosive attack underneath it, hurting all enemies in range.
+Since this ability does the most damage, we made it so that the player is stationary during the attack.
+As a result if used at the wrong time, they will be susceptible to enemy attacks.

 ## Game Logic